- Related links

 The Historic Registry of Waste Disposal Sites

-Prior to development of on-line databases, DNR provided public information about old waste disposal facilities in a printed publication called the Historic Registry of Waste Disposal Sites (the "Registry").
-The department now provides searchable on-line databases that include this type of information.
-Agency staff are also reviewing information in the 1999 version of the Registry in order to put relevant information into on-line databases.
-Because some information in the Registry has not yet been reviewed and incorporated into other databases, the agency has posted the Registry spreadsheet on-line.
+Prior to development of online databases, DNR provided public information about old waste disposal facilities in a printed publication called the Historic Registry of Waste Disposal Sites (the "Registry").
+The department now provides searchable online databases to find this information.
+Agency staff are reviewing information in the 1999 version of the Registry in order to put relevant information into online databases.
+The Registry spreadsheet has been posted online because some information in the Registry has not yet been reviewed and incorporated into a database.

 Information on this page will be important to people purchasing land, governments planning redevelopment, businesses planning expansion and well drillers.

 Registry screening process

 The registry screening process is nearly complete.
 The last statewide update to the Historic Registry of Waste Disposal Sites Spreadsheet was July 2013.
 This spreadsheet will not be posted after 2015.

 Beginning in 2000, EPA provided funding for DNR to review the 4100 entries in the 1999 version of the Registry to evaluate the accuracy and significance of the information.
 These reviews included both site visits and review of available state files.
 Many sites were already licensed and entered into the Solid & Hazardous Waste Information Management System (SHWIMS) if waste disposal was known.
 New sites were added to SHWIMS if file information showed that waste disposal had occurred but no license was issued.

 - the waste is no longer regulated,